Xi-HHHM/roscon2022_workshop/README.md

    - Check definition of [`JointJog` message](https://github.com/ros-controls/control_msgs/blob/galactic-devel/control_msgs/msg/JointJog.msg)
    - alternatively use CLI command: `ros2 interface show control_msgs/msg/JointJog`
-   - use [Writing a new controller manuel](https://control.ros.org/master/doc/ros2_controllers/doc/writing_new_controller.html) to implement the controller

 **TIPP**: `RosTeamWS` tool has some scripts that can help you to solve this task faster.
 Resources: